wp-plugins/better-random-redirect/readme.txt

 Tags: random,post,category
 Requires at least: 3.0.0
 Tested up to: 4.0.1
-Stable tag: 1.0
+Stable tag: 1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Based on the original Random Redirect, this plugin enables random redirection to a post in a manner that won't overload your MySQL database for a large website under a high volume of clicks.
-Also perfectly suitable for smaller sites as well.
-Supports picking a random post from a specific category, and setting your own redirector URL.
+Based on the original Random Redirect, this plugin enables efficient, easy random redirection to a post.
+Supports setting a category for all random redirects, shortcodes to generate URLs that can override the default category, and setting your own redirector URL.
+Designed to scale to handle high-traffic websites with thousands of posts by using a more efficient strategy than most other redirection plugins employ.

 == Description ==

-Based on the original Random Redirect, this plugin enables random redirection to a post in a manner that won't overload your MySQL database for a large website under a high volume of clicks.
+Based on the original Random Redirect, this plugin enables efficient, easy random redirection to a post.
+Supports setting a category for all random redirects, shortcodes to generate URLs that can override the default category, and setting your own redirector URL.
+Designed to scale to handle high-traffic websites with thousands of posts by using a more efficient strategy than most other redirection plugins employ.

-This is because many random redirect plugins rely on the 'orderby' => 'rand' constraint in Wordpress, or manually use 'ORDER BY RAND()' in their MySQL queries.
-This results in notoriously poor performance and can really cause problems with your MySQL server if this operation is heavily repeated on a website with lots of posts.

-This plugin uses a more efficient approach, including transient caching of all eligible posts for a random selection, to minimise the time it takes to pick a true random post.
-Supports picking a random post from a specific category, and setting your own redirector URL.

 Based on the original Random Redirect by Matt Mullenweg https://wordpress.org/plugins/random-redirect/